calculix/cae/README.md

 + Now help on CalculiX keywords is opened in the default web browser.
 Embeded QWebEngineView was removed.
 It led to relatively lightweight distribution (203 MB -> 123 MB).

 + Improved communication between windows.

++ Added support for special symbols in sets and surfaces.
 Fixed [issue 7](https://github.com/calculix/cae/issues/7).

++ Settings file format changed to .py

++ DEBUG is default logging level.
+Better debug messages.

++ A tool to update and cleanup /doc.
+Removed over 2200 unused files.

++ Logging of error's traceback added

++ Test for Path class

 <br/><br/>